i-like-hamigaki/i-like-hamigaki.github.io/_posts/2018-04-11-blockchain-case-competition-debrief.md

 **Distributed Carbon Chain and Audit Protocol**
 *Team:* Mihai Esanu, Peter Atrazhev, and Nathan Doraty
 *Summary:*  Blockchains suffer from the ‘oracle problem’, in that they do not have a built in way to access external information.
 In carbon credits, this applies to the specialized auditing information.
 To solve the oracle problem, we propose the reputation of information sources in this system be represented by an ERC-20 token, and the Chainlink architecture.
 Statisticians stake their reputational token, and if their audit report is not in line with overall consensus (ie. inaccurate), they will be punished through reputation deduction (automatic smart contract).
-[Read full proposal] here(https://uabca.github.io/assets/documents/casecomp2018/2.BlockchainReport.pdf)
+[Read the full proposal](https://uabca.github.io/assets/documents/casecomp2018/2.BlockchainReport.pdf)

 ![](https://uabca.github.io/assets/documents/casecomp2018/images/High_level_architecture.PNG)